YU000jp/show-weekday-and-week-number/readme.md

 ### Mini-calendar 🗓️ (Journal boundaries)

 - Display a 2 lines calendar on journals.
 Smooth access to previous and subsequent dates on a single date page or journals.
+  1. Highlight holidays for world country
+  1. Show indicator (dot) of journal entries
-  > Highlight holidays for world / Show Lunar-calendar date for Chinese 🆕
+  1. Show Lunar-calendar date for Chinese

 ![README用](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number/assets/111847207/114708ab-0389-4c46-b962-00cb25e2070a)